 Project Connect Nashville was founded in 2013 to bring hope to the hurting community of Madison (just a few minutes north of Nashville).
 Project Connect Nashville exists to help disconnected and vulnerable men, women, and their families build relationships with others who will encourage and guide them, providing assistance when needed, educating and equipping them for the challenges each day brings, and celebrating every victory along the way.
 They also seek to educate the church on poverty, connecting those who desire to serve with opportunities to connect with hurting people in their community.

-Project Connect Nashville has received $70,000 in grants from the Middle Tennessee Emergency Response Fund, administered by The Community Foundation of Middle Tennessee, to provide support for meal service and delivery, operated from Historic First Community Church on Knowles Avenue, for North Nashville resident impacted by the March 2020 tornado.
+Project Connect Nashville received $119,912 in grants to provide support for meal service and delivery, operated from Historic First Community Church on Knowles Avenue, for North Nashville resident impacted by the March 2020 tornadoes.

 Like so many nonprofit organizations and groups throughout Middle Tennessee, their much-needed work helping the community relies on a steady bank of volunteers.